bluelampcreative/project-roster/README.md

 List of projects in active development

 ### Android Boilerplate
-Generates a boilerplate project and subsequent feature code for:
+A CLI tool that generates a boilerplate project and subsequent feature code for:
  - MVVM
  - MVVM / Clean Code Architecture
  - MVI